ryanwentzel/ryanlwentzel.com/_prayers/pastoral-prayer-apr-19-2020.md

 May we share the resources you’ve given us
 with those among us who have lost jobs
-or had their hours reduced.
+or had their work hours reduced.

 Grant healing to those who are sick and suffering.
 We think of ... and ... and ...